SAP-samples/abap-cheat-sheets/26_ABAP_Dictionary.md

   - Some field types, such as `curr` (currency) or `quan` (quantity), require specific specifications and must have reference tables specified.
   - For table field typing, you can use built-in types and data elements.
   - You can specify non-nested structures to be included in tables to avoid redundant structure definitions.
 - Specific technical and semantic properties for DDIC database tables can or must be specified.
 More information is available [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenddic_database_tables_techspec.htm).
 Among the specifications are the following.
-They are added by default when creating a new DDIC database table.Certain specifications are added by default when creating a new DDIC database table.
+They are added by default when creating a new DDIC database table.
+Certain specifications are added by default when creating a new DDIC database table.

   | Specification  | Purpose  |
   |---|---|